AgentMC/Sao20/Translate/En/Part9.md

 And the Emperor moved as if he felt Ronye’s determination.
 He staggeringly stood up, passed between minions which remained in the standby posture, and stopped before Ronye.

 "......
-I did not recognize the style, but it was a splendid secret move, girl."
+I did not recognize the style, but it was a splendid secret move back then, girl."

 Ronye was unable to respond quickly to that surprising words she did not expect.
 But the emperor did not seem to care, he kept talking in crackling voice from behind the hood: